Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Recurrent Kernel Limits for Various RC Topologies

+Here we define the Recurrent Kernel limits of the different Reservoir Computing topologies and discuss the assumptions for convergence to these Recurrent Kernels.
+More details are provided in the Appendix.

 The Recurrent Kernel for sparse Reservoir Computing corresponds to the same Recurrent Kernel as the non-sparse case.
-This implies that the performance of a sparse reservoir is equivalent to the one of a nonsparse one as soon as the number of neurons is large enough, typically a few hundreds.
+This implies that the asymptotic performance of a sparse reservoir is equivalent to the one of a nonsparse one.
 To obtain this result, the reservoir activations at each iteration needs not to be sparse, which is generally valid for Reservoir Computing.
 A more detailed study of the sparse case is provided in Appendix.
+This is similar to Structured Reservoir Computing: both strategies have the same RK limit and they have been introduce to decrease the cost of RC computations.
+As such, all three topologies (vanilla, sparse, and structured RC) are equivalent asymptotically and could be used interchangeably.

 The Recurrent Kernel corresponding to Reservoir Computing with leak rate is defined by replacing the update equation of Eq. \eqref{eq: RK definition}